ShienFu99/Learn-Japanese-Scrub/hiragana_program/README.md

 # Program meant to help practice reading / translating hiragana

-## Generates N unique hiragana characters for the user to translate into roumaji
+## Generates N unique hiragana characters for the user to translate into rōmaji

 * The user must input a difficulty level between 1 and 46 (number of hiragana characters to translate)
 * Generates a random string of hiragana (without repeating characters)
-* Expects the user to input the translation in roumaji
+* Expects the user to input the translation in rōmaji
 * The user gets 3 lives before the program shows the correct translation and exits -> Displays previous incorrect guesses for review